kuba2k2/pynetkit/README.md

 4. **Forward traffic transparently** to the target hostname/port, optionally via an external HTTP proxy.

 By default, the proxy module is configured to forward traffic on ports 80 and 443 to the origin server.

+**Remember:** the proxy does NOT modify requests!
+If you specify a different target host name, it will be contacted with the **original** request - that is, the `Host:` header or TLS SNI values will NOT be modified.

 ## Using pynetkit programmatically